HSBC's Flint reversal raises risks for chairman Tucker

-LONDON, Aug 5 (Reuters) - HSBC’s shock ousting of John Flint as chief executive was seen by some investors and bank insiders on Monday as a risky gambit by Chairman Mark Tucker given the political and economic uncertainties in the bank’s core markets.
+LONDON (Reuters) - HSBC’s (HSBA.L) shock ousting of John Flint as chief executive was seen by some investors and bank insiders on Monday as a risky gambit by Chairman Mark Tucker given the political and economic uncertainties in the bank’s core markets.

 Only 18 months after presiding over the appointment of HSBC career veteran Flint as CEO, Tucker has now overseen his exit, while insisting the bank’s broad strategy will not change.